fjsnow/chirp/README.md

 In your main function, create an instance of Chirp.
 Optionally use `scan` which will automatically detect and register packets, listeners, and converters.

 `channel` is required to allow multiple different programs to use the same Redis server without conflicts, and `origin` is optional but often useful to know _where_ a packet originated from - you may want to set it as `Bukkit#getServerName()` or similar.
 If you don't provide it, a random ID will be assigned to your server.
-Chirp allows you to repeat origins as they in the end are simply treated as strings - But this may have unintended side effects if you plan on using the origin for logic.
+Chirp allows you to repeat origins as they in the end are simply treated as strings - But this may have unintended side effects, such as packets being ignored as they are considered to be from the same origin.

 ```java
 // using builder